woywoy123/AnalysisG/README.md

 #### Input:
 None
 #### Output:
-None - But drops closure mass spectra for: Truth Tops, Tops from Children, Tops from Children INIT, Truth Tops from Truth Jets and Detector leptons matched to children, and a comparison of anomalous truth to detector matching.
+None - But drops closure mass spectra for: Truth Tops, Tops from Children, Tops from Children Init, Truth Tops from Truth Jets and Detector leptons matched to children, and a comparison of anomalous truth to detector matching.

 ```python
 def TestResonance()